sveltejs/svelte/documentation/docs/03-template-syntax/12-bind.md

 > [!NOTE]
 > Function bindings are available in Svelte 5.9.0 and newer.

-If you already have a tuple [get, set] or an object with `get` and/or `set` functions, you can use the spread syntax to bind them directly, instead of destructuring them beforehand.
+If you already have a `[get, set]` tuple or an object with `get` and/or `set` functions, you can use the spread syntax to bind them directly, instead of destructuring them beforehand.
 This is especially handy when using helpers that return getter/setter pairs.

 ```svelte